nystudio107/craft-webperf/README.md

 The performance and error statistics that Webperf records contain no user identifiable information.
 No IP addresses are recorded, and the samples are anonymous.

+You own your data; it isn't sent to any third party.

 ## Configuring Webperf

 As soon as you install Webperf, it automatically will add an asynchronous, non-blocking iframe to your pages that collects anonymous performance data.
 You don't need to add any template code for this to happen.